sequenceiq/blog/source/_posts/2014-08-26-announcing-periscope.markdown

 This means that the hardware resources are already given - and the throughput can't be increased by adding new nodes.
 Periscope introspects the job submission process, monitors the applications and applies the following SLAs:

-  1. Application ordering - can guaranteeguaranty that a higher priority application finishes before another one (supporting parallel or sequential execution)
+  1. Application ordering - can guarantee that a higher priority application finishes before another one (supporting parallel or sequential execution)
   2. Moves running applications between priority queues
   3. *Attempts* to enforce time based SLA (execution time, finish by, finish between, recurring)
   4. *Attempts* to enforce guaranteed cluster capacity requests ( x % of the resources)